hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/lectures_and_discourses/180_the_story_of_jada_bharata.md

 the sad looks of his beloved deer, his soul left the body.
 As the result of this, in the next birth he was born as a deer.
 But no Karma is lost, and all the great and good deeds done by him as a king and sage bore their fruit.
-This deer was a born Jâtismara, and remembered his past birth, though he was bereft of speech and was living in an animal body.
+This deer was a born Jātismara, and remembered his past birth, though he was bereft of speech and was living in an animal body.
 He always left his companions and was instinctively drawn to graze near hermitages where oblations were offered and the Upanishads were